aaronbloomfield/ccc/hws/dex/index.md

 ### The price of our (fake) ETH

 To simulate changing market conditions, we have deployed two smart contracts to help one determine the price of our (fake) ETH.
-Both of the contracts fulfill the [EtherPricer.sol](EtherPricer.sol.html) ([src](EtherPricer.sol)) interface:
+Both of these contracts fulfill the [EtherPricer.sol](EtherPricer.sol.html) ([src](EtherPricer.sol)) interface:

 ```
 interface EtherPricer is IERC165 {